 However, this is beginning to improve.
-Of an estimated 37 operable reactors, Japan is currently operating a total of 9 reactors, of which 5 were restarted in 2018 and 6 more have received initial approval from Japan's Nuclear Regulation Authority.
-This is in addition to the 2 reactors under construction and 9 new reactors being planned or proposed.
+Japan is currently operating a total of 9 reactors, of which 5 were restarted in 2018 and 6 more have received initial approval from Japan's Nuclear Regulation Authority.
+This is in addition to the 2 reactors under construction and 8 new reactors being planned or proposed.
 This is a positive development to the psyche of the market and the long-term outlook for nuclear power.